justfalter/Repetier-Firmware/README.md

   1 for DaVinci 1.0 (1Fan, 1 Extruder)
   2 for DaVinci 2.0 SF (1Fan, 2 Extruders)
   3 for DaVinci 2.0  (2Fans, 2 Extruders)

+  Once flash is done <S>do not forget to use M502 then M500 </S>from repetier <S>or got select printer menu "Settings/Load Fail-Safe"</S> and accept to save in eeprom to have correct eeprom settings.

 ***
 ##TODO